Planting bamboo in the ground – needs a little planning

 2. Position barrier next to bamboo.

 Medium clumpers can form a clump 1.5 metres (5′) across after a few years.
-Manage the clump at this time by removing the old culms (with a set of lopers), Clean out the old growth in the centre which is where it all started.
+Manage the clump at this time by removing the old culms (with a set of lopers or a reciprocating saw), Clean out the old growth in the centre which is where it all started.
 And around the edges as required.

 Large Clumping Bamboo (12 metres plus)